 In lieu of a colloquium this year and to accommodate social distancing requirements, we are excited to announce that we will be hosting a series of virtual discussions on Moral Injury known as Healing Conversations.
 This monthly series will launch in late September 2020 and conclude in April 2021.
 Each Healing Conversation meeting will take place for one hour over Zoom.
 During these meetings, you will have the opportunity to engage with an informed guest speaker and others in a discussion on Moral Injury and how it relates to one of 7 identified topics.
 Each month we will feature a different discussion topic.
-The following are the topics to be addressed:

-To receive more information about Healing Conversations, join our mailing list by following the link below:
+join our mailing list by following the link below:

 Wednesday | May 19, 2021

 SILVER SPRING CIVIC CENTER

 8525 Fenton Street | Silver Spring, MD 20910

 *earn credit hours towards a moral injury certification*

 The Spiritual Development Colloquium is a unique opportunity for members of the faith and philanthropic community to come together to learn, discuss and exchange ideas on issues impacting our society.
 This year's colloquium will focus on the topic of Moral Injury and how it manifests in the following areas: